prcutler/the-bootloader/content/en/blog/episodes/22/index.md

 ## Welcome to the show

-In this episode, Tod and Paul discuss a MIDI chip, a board game, Tod shares an epic rant, and Paul shares a love letter..
+In this episode, Tod and Paul discuss a MIDI chip, a board game, Tod shares an epic rant, and Paul shares a love letter.

 Follow the show on [Mastodon](https://www.circuitpythonshow.com/@thebootloader/follow) or [Bluesky](https://bsky.app/profile/thebootloader.net).